Sapiosexuals and 5 Other Sexualities You Might Not Understand

 This post is also available in: Русский ไทย Türkçe Українська

-When we recently covered demisexuals — people who need a strong emotional bond with someone before they can feel sexually attracted to them — we weren’t entirely aware it’s just one of an ever-growing glossary of terms for describing other sexualities and types of romantic and sexual attraction.
+We’ve covered demisexuals — people who need a strong emotional bond with someone before they can feel sexually attracted to them — but they’re just one in an ever-growing glossary of terms for describing other sexualities and types of romantic and sexual attraction.

 Goldhill says that new words for describing other sexualities do several important things: First, they help de-couple sexual attraction from gender.
 Second, they help people who experience similar types of attraction to find and learn from each other.
 Third, they help people reclaim their individuality.

-Here are six different sexualities you may not have heard of or understand:
+Here are six other sexualities you may not have heard of or fully understand:

-An androgynosexual is a person who has sexual attraction towards both men and women, particularly those with an androgynous appearance — that is, partly male and partly female in appearance; of indeterminate sex.
+An androgynosexual is a person who is sexually attracted toward both men and women, particularly those with an androgynous appearance — that is, partly male and partly female in appearance, or of indeterminate sex.

 An autosexual is someone who has a great deal of trouble responding to someone else sexually but can respond fairly or very well to their own touch.
 As the old saying goes, “Don’t knock masturbation.
 It’s sex with someone you love.”

 An asexual person is one who has no sexual feelings or desires.
 Keep in mind that an asexual person can still feel primarily attracted to one or more genders in a romantic, intellectual or emotional way, and can also enjoy physical contact and mutual nudity, despite their disinterest in sex.

 A graysexual is a person who really doesn’t want sex very often, but who sometimes experiences sexual attraction or sexual desire.
 This word can also refer to someone who has a low sex drive, though the “gray” in graysexual refers more to the middle ground between asexual and sexual feelings rather than old age.